freshbitsweb/laratables/README.md

 # Package Status
-This package is not under active development.
-We no longer plan to add new features.
-The main reason being that our company projects do not use Datatables anymore.

-If you wish to maintain a fork of this package, I would be more than happy to link.
+This package now supports Laravel version 10

-# Laratables (Laravel 5.5 to Laravel 9.x)
+# Laratables (Laravel 5.5 to Laravel 10.x)
 A Laravel package to handle server side ajax of [Datatables](https://datatables.net).

 ## Table of contents